February 03, 2022 6 min read

-Perverted is such a nasty word and care, a decided one.
+Perverted is such a nasty word and the word care, a decided one.
 Webster defines care as close attention; heed a liking or regard for, CUSTODY; PROTECTION, RESPONSIBILITY, to feel concern.

 When we attach care to the backside of any word, it exudes an element of comfort and devotion to self.
 Personal care, for instance, emits the sense we’re shielding ourselves from the detriment of our daily sins—stress, junk food, UV rays, cigarettes, too much sugar, and binge-watching Netflix for 48 hours.